askimed/nf-test/docs/index.md

 }
 ```

-You can also use nf-test to test Nextflow modules using when/then closures.
-In the example below we add some basic checks to a [index creation](https://github.com/GoekeLab/bioinformatics-workflows/tree/master/nextflow) module.
+In case inputs must be defined, you can also use nf-test to test Nextflow modules using when/then closures.
+In the nf-test script below we add some basic checks for a [recently published pipeline](https://github.com/GoekeLab/bioinformatics-workflows/tree/master/nextflow).

 ```Groovy
 @Grab('org.codehaus.groovy:groovy-json:3.0.9')